manuparra/MasterCyberSec_Practice/README.md

    - This is: https://github.com/osixia/docker-phpLDAPadmin

 2 With a container with apache, php and MySQL and install phpLDAPadmin from the scratch.

+# Working with OpenNebula

+Read our manual about OpenNebula [here](starting_OpenNebula.md), to learn how to work with Virtual Machines within the OpenNebula environment.

 # Creating a freeIPA service